JonasKasperJensen/BlackBox/README.md

 # **Black Box Network: Proof of Concept**

-# I Jonas Kasper Jensen can not code and have been working with AI to create this Proof of concept.
-If the project is founded I will work with an profesional programmer to create code
+I, Jonas Kasper Jensen, am not a professional programmer but have utilized AI tools to create this Proof of Concept for the Black Box Network.
+This repository demonstrates the core ideas of the project, including AI collaboration, blockchain integration, and synthetic immune systems.
+If the project receives funding, I will collaborate with a professional developer to refine and expand the code into a fully functional system.

 The Black Box Network is a decentralized AI-powered system that integrates artificial intelligence, blockchain technology, and the concept of Artificially Induced Timestretching (AIT).
 This project explores secure, personalized AI collaboration, synthetic immune systems, and data sharing in a decentralized framework, pushing the boundaries of human interaction and creativity.